 14 Essential Tips For Flying With A Lap Infant- Free Download

 Knowing the above new mom hacks will get you a long way toward that enjoyable flight.

 However, you don’t want to miss my 14 Essential Tips for Flying with a Lap Infant.
 It’s a free printable that will make your trip SO much more relaxing!

 I’ll give priceless tips and solves issues such as:

 - The best travel changing pad that I use personally

-- Toy suggestions
+- Toy suggestions to keep baby entertained

 - and more!

-Grab your free list today and enjoy the friendly skies with a smile and a happy baby!
+Enjoy the friendly skies with a smile and a happy baby!